Steve Macko

-Steven Joseph Macko (September 6, 1954 – November 15, 1981) was an American professional baseball player, who played in Major League Baseball for the Chicago Cubs.
+Steven Joseph Macko (September 6, 1954 – November 15, 1981) was an American professional baseball player, who played in Major League Baseball (MLB) for the Chicago Cubs.
 Macko played three infield positions in 25 games during the 1979 and 1980 seasons.
 His rising baseball career ended when he died as a result of testicular cancer in November 1981.

 Early life

 As a child, Steve Macko was a batboy for the Texas Rangers.
 He attended Bishop Dunne Catholic School.
 His father Joe Macko had played and coached in the minor leagues and later worked as the longtime clubhouse manager for the Rangers.

 Baseball career

 Macko was an All-American at Baylor University and was a key part of the team that made it to the College World Series in 1977.
-That year, the Cubs selected him in the fifth round of the draft.
-He played in the minors and was called up from AAA in 1979 and 1980.
+The Chicago Cubs selected Macko in the fifth round of the 1977 Major League Baseball draft.
+He played in the minors and was called up from Triple-A in 1979 and 1980.

 In his 25 games with the Cubs, he hit .250 with fifteen hits (three of them doubles), four walks, and eleven strikeouts.
 Playing second base, third base, and shortstop, he made 32 putouts, 47 assists, and no errors.
 With the Cubs, Macko wore the number 12.

 In 1980, Macko's promising career stalled when he incurred a bad bruise in a collision with Bill Madlock in the first game of a doubleheader against the Pittsburgh Pirates on August 5, 1980.
 Madlock slid hard into Macko attempting to break up a double play in the top of the sixth inning.
 In the bottom of the inning, a hurting Macko drove in a run with a double and was pinch-run for by Rick Reuschel.
 Macko never played another game in the majors, as doctors discovered he had testicular cancer.
 Macko died of the disease on November 15, 1981.